Skip to content

 Monitor application behavior

-For more information, see AWS Application Auto Scaling monitoring.
+For more information, see Monitoring Application Auto Scaling.

 Create a plan for DDoS attacks

-- Develop a runbook in advance so that you can respond to DDoS attacks in an efficient and timely manner.
-For guidance on creating a runbook see the AWS security incident response guide.
-You can also review this example runbook.
+Develop a runbook in advance so that you can respond to DDoS attacks in an efficient and timely manner.
+For guidance on how to create a runbook see the AWS Security Incident Response Technical Guide.

 For more information on how to protect your application from DDoS attacks, see AWS best practices for DDoS resiliency.